neomatrix369/justLikeTwitter/README.md

     ---------------------------------------------------------------------------------------
     Running JustLikeTwitter console app
     Use Ctrl-C to exit the program.
-    Only sunny path cases have been covered.
+    Only sunny day scenarios have been covered.
     ---------------------------------------------------------------------------------------

     Command-line help (usage with examples):